 Here are the main factors that produce under-eye wrinkles:

-● Aging processes and decreased collagen production lead to skin drooping which results in wrinkles.
+● Aging processes and decreased collagen production lead to skin drooping, which results in wrinkles.

 ● The repeated motions of squinting, smiling, and frowning will deepen overall skin wrinkles naturally with time.